devrimanullang/hello-world/README.md

 Hubot here, I like Node.js, and Cofeescript (that's what I'm made of!).
 I've had tacos on the moon and find them far superior to Earth tacos.

+wtf(where is the food)?  in the moon ?